pitmonticone/uniformal.github.io/doc/development/scala.md

 All indentation must be by spaces (no tabs).

 The depth of indentation is not fixed.
 It is typically 2-4 spaces.
-It does not have to be consistent throughtout a file.
+It does not have to be consistent throughout a file.

 #### Imports